Home of Tokyo's streetwear and "kawaii" culture, Harajuku is a vivid blend of fashion trends, rainbow-hued food and offbeat style

 Harajuku's main attractions are located right outside JR Harajuku Station on the Yamanote line.

 Harajuku is just one stop from Shibuya on the JR Yamanote Line.
-If you're traveling via the metro subway system, catch the Chiyoda line heading to Yoyogi-Uehara and get off at Meiji-jingumae station.
+If you're traveling via the metro subway system, take the Chiyoda or Fukutoshin line to Meiji-jingumae station.

 Harajuku is internationally known as Tokyo's home of youth culture and street fashion